bobrathbone/piradio6/docs/record_radio.md

 Normally the recording process will omit incomplete tracks when called from the radio software.
 When using the **record.py** program, this isn't the case.
 To omit incomplete recordings you need to specify **--omit_incomplete** otherwise all partial tracks will be recorded.
 **sudo ./record.py --station_id=17 --duration=0:15 --omit_incomplete**

+You can also cleanup the Recordings directory
+**sudo ./record.py --playlist_only --omit_incomplete --cleanup**

 **Logging**
 **=======**